apallath/WHAM/docsource/index.rst

 Usage
 **************************

-Binless WHAM is generally a better choice for accuracy.
+Binless WHAM is generally a better choice for accuracy, and implements more features than binned WHAM (such as reweighting, binning 2D profiles given a related order parameter, and integrating these profiles to obtain free energy profiles in terms of a related unbiased order parameter).
+However, binned WHAM is faster and uses less memory than binless WHAM.

 Log-likelihood maximization is a better approach than self-consistent iteration, which can suffer from slow convergence.
-However, binned WHAM is faster and uses less memory than binless WHAM.

 Choose between the two different WHAM formulations and solution approaches based on your needs.

 To compute a 1-D free energy profile betaF_l using binned WHAM: